When Your Weight Gain Is Caused by Medicine

 result of something else, like retaining fluids or pregnancy.

 Not all weight gain is caused by taking medicine, of course.
-Your doctor will look
+Your healthcare provider

-at your medicine list to see whether you are taking any that can cause weight gain.
+will look at your medicine list to see whether you are taking any that can cause weight

-If you started gaining weight when you began one of these medicines, then there is
+gain.
+If you started gaining weight when you began one of these medicines, then there

-a good chance that the medicine is at least partly to blame.
+is a chance that the medicine is at least partly to blame.

 How is medicine-related weight gain treated?